Does Vector Quantization Fail in Spatio-Temporal Forecasting? Exploring a Differentiable Sparse Soft-Vector Quantization Approach: Experiments

-We present benchmark results of WeatherBench and three video prediction datasets (Human3.6M, KTH, and KittiCaltech) in Tables \ref{tab:weatherbench} and \ref{tab:bench_videos}, respectively.
-Due to page limit, the benchmark results of TaxiBJ dataset are provided in Appendix~\ref{sec:bench_taxibj}.
+The benchmark results of WeatherBench, TaxiBJ and three video prediction datasets (Human3.6M, KTH, and KittiCaltech) are presented in Tables \ref{tab:weatherbench}, \ref{tab:taxibj} and \ref{tab:bench_videos}, respectively.
 These datasets have different characteristics.
 WeatherBench and TaxiBJ are macro forecasting tasks with low-frequency collection (30min or 1-6h).
-Human3.6M features subtle differences between frames as low-frequency signals.
-KittiCaltech poses challenges due to its rapidly changing backgrounds and limited training data.
-The KTH dataset, on the other hand, tests the capacity for long-horizon forecasting, requiring the prediction of 20 future frames based on 10 observed frames.
+Human3.6M features subtle, low-frequency frame differences.
+KittiCaltech is challenging due to rapidly changing backgrounds and limited training data.
+The KTH dataset tests long-horizon forecasting, requiring the prediction of 20 future frames from 10 observed frames.

-However, despite the distinct characteristics among datasets, a common thread is the need for improved noise reduction coupled with enhanced representational capabilities, which can universally benefit their respective forecasting tasks.
+Despite the distinct characteristics of each dataset, a consistent requirement across tasks is the need for effective noise reduction and pattern reservation, which universally benefit forecasting tasks.
 Notably, the SimVP+SVQ model achieves either the best or comparable performance across all datasets.
-For instance, on the WeatherBench-S temperature dataset, SVQ significantly improves the best baseline by \textbf{7.9\%} (1.105 → 1.018).
-On these three popular video prediction tasks, SVQ not only delivers a reduction in forecasting errors (average \textbf{9.4\%} decrease in MAE), but also significantly improves subjective image quality (average \textbf{17.3\%} decrease in LPIPS).
-Additional visualizations of forecasting samples can be found in Appendix~\ref{sec:appendix_quatlitative}.
+For instance, on the WeatherBench-S temperature dataset, SVQ improves the best baseline by \textbf{7.9\%} (1.105 → 1.018).
+On three popular video prediction tasks, SVQ not only reduces forecasting errors (average \textbf{9.4\%} decrease in MAE), but also significantly improves subjective image quality (average \textbf{17.3\%} decrease in LPIPS).

+Besides, we explore both fixed (frozen) and learnable versions of the SVQ codebook on these forecasting tasks.
+Interestingly, our findings reveal that with a large codebook size, the performance of a frozen, randomly-initialized codebook is on par with that of a carefully learned codebook.
+This observation aligns with our intuition: when allowed to choose a very large number of representative vectors to form a codebook, due to high orthogonality, a random choice is often as good as the one that is carefully chosen.
+Similar phenomena have been studied in the context of the column subset selection problem in matrix theory~\cite{DBLP:journals/siammax/DrineasMM08,DBLP:conf/focs/DeshpandeR10}.

+To further investigate the impact of SVQ on latent representations, we compared the feature maps before and after applying SVQ.
+Using the KittiCaltech dataset as an example, Figure~\ref{fig:featuremap_kitti} demonstrates that the difference between foreground and background becomes more obvious after applying SVQ.
+In particular, road conditions and the sky are more clearly separated.
+These results suggest that SVQ effectively extracts meaningful patterns and enhances the discriminative capacity of latent representations, which in turn improves downstream forecasting performance.